Medicare Rates and Premiums – What You Should Expect In 2023

 Knowing the Dates is Helpful

 First, let’s consider Part A of Medicare.
-For most individuals Part A has no premiums.
-This is true if you or your mate have at least a ten year history of employment.
-However, if for some reason you do not qualify for the no premium feature, your cost could be as much as $458.00.
-If and how much you have paid into the Medicare system through payroll taxes will determine your cost, if any.
+For most individuals, Part A has no premiums.
+This is true if you or your mate have at least a ten-year history of employment.
+However, if for some reason you do not qualify for the no premium feature, your cost could be as much as $506.00.

 Part A covers inpatient care at a hospital or a skilled nursing facility.
 In addition, it will cover Hospice care and home health care.
-Keep in mind that if you have no additional coverage, your deductible will be $1408.00.
+Keep in mind that if you have no additional coverage, your deductible will be $1600.00.
 The time period for this coverage is 60 days.
-After that, the cost rises to $352.00 per day.
-After 90 days, the daily cost rises to $704.00 a day.
-For this reason, it is beneficial to consider supplemental coverage.

 For those with a high income, the cost of Medicare Part B will be slightly more.
-For example, if you are single and have a modified adjusted gross income (MAGI) of more than $87,000 but less than $109,000 your rate will be higher.
-Your rate will cost you $202.40.
-This is the same rate for couples with an MAGI of more than $174,000 but less than 218,000.
-For the very wealthy, the rates are even higher.
-Premiums for Medicare Part B can cost anywhere from $289 to $491.60 a month.
-The deductible for Part B in 2020 is 198.00.
+For example, if you are single and have a changed adjusted gross income (MAGI) of more than $97,000 but less than $123,000, your rate will be higher.
+Your rate will cost you $230.80.

 Finding A Health Care Agent